 2. UHCOP Supplemental Application and $100 Supplemental application Fee

-4. syllabi and catalog course descriptions (submitted through PharmCAS in the Program Materials Section under Documents) for the specific courses you hope to use for meeting prerequisite courses
+4. Syllabi and catalog course descriptions submitted through PharmCAS in the Program Materials Section under Documents for the specific courses you hope to use for meeting prerequisite courses

-5. a course by course evaluation (original copy) performed by World Education Services, Inc. (submitted through PharmCAS)
+5. A course by course evaluation (original copy) performed by World Education Services, Inc. (submitted through PharmCAS)

-The PharmCAS ID should be provided with items sent for international coursework evaluation.
 All items mailed to UHCOP must be sent to the following address: